frederic-perez/Medical-Imaging-software/README.md

 - [ITK](https://itk.org/) - The Insight Toolkit “is an open-source, cross-platform library that provides developers with an extensive suite of software tools for image analysis.”
 - [MeshLab](https://www.meshlab.net), “the open source system for processing and editing 3D triangular meshes.”
 - [Mialab](http://mialab.org) “is a software toolkit for Medical Image Analysis.”
+- [MicroDicom](https://www.microdicom.com/), “application for primary processing and preservation of medical images in DICOM format.”
+- [MRIConvert](https://lcni.uoregon.edu/downloads/mriconvert/mriconvert-and-mcverter) “is a medical image file conversion utility that converts DICOM files to NIfTI 1.1, FSL NIfTI, Analyze 7.5 , SPM99/Analyze, BrainVoyager, and MetaImage volume formats.”
 - [MRIcroGL](https://www.nitrc.org/projects/mricrogl/) - Viewer for medical images.
 It “includes a graphical interface for dcm2nii to convert DICOM images to NIfTI format.”
 - [ParaView](https://www.paraview.org/) “is an open-source, multi-platform data analysis and visualization application.”
 - [Plastimatch](https://www.slicer.org/wiki/Documentation/Nightly/Extensions/Plastimatch)
 - [RadiAnt](http://www.radiantviewer.com/) - DICOM Viewer
+- [Sante DICOM Viewer FREE](https://sante-dicom-viewer-free.software.informer.com/) - “Perform medical imaging operations for storing and distributing data.
+Open any DICOM file and view the structured content with options to browse it or search for specific elements according to custom parameters.
+Manage different modalities such as CT, MR, US, CR, NM, XA, MG, DX, etc.”
+- [Sante DICOM Viewer Lite](https://www.santesoft.com/win/sante-dicom-viewer-lite/sante-dicom-viewer-lite.html) “is a DICOM viewer aimed to patients and other users without experience in medical imaging.”
 - [Seg3D](https://www.sci.utah.edu/cibc-software/seg3d.html) “combines a flexible manual segmentation interface with powerful higher-dimensional image processing and segmentation algorithms from the Insight Toolkit.”
 - [SlicerRT](https://slicerrt.github.io/) - Open-source radiation therapy research toolkit for 3D Slicer
+- [vmtk](http://www.vmtk.org/), the Vascular Modeling Toolkit, “is a collection of libraries and tools for 3D reconstruction, geometric analysis, mesh generation and surface data analysis for image-based modeling of blood vessels.”
+- [V3D](https://v3d1.software.informer.com/) - A 3D/4D/5D Image Visualization & Analysis System for Bioimages & Surface Objects
 - [VolView](https://www.kitware.com/volview/) “is an open source, intuitive, interactive system for volume visualization that allows researchers to quickly explore and analyze complex 3D medical or scientific data on Windows, Mac and Linux computers.
 - [VTK](https://vtk.org/) - The Visualization Toolkit “is open source software for manipulating and displaying scientific data.
 It comes with state-of-the-art tools for 3D rendering, a suite of widgets for 3D interaction, and extensive 2D plotting capability.”